ian-r-rose/ian-r-rose.github.io/content/articles/transit/airport-walking.md

 But there is a [University](https://en.wikipedia.org/wiki/Texas_A%26M_University) and an airport, and a straight shot of a road between them.
-There weren't really any sidewalks on the road to the airport, but there also weren't many cars, so the walk was brief and pleasant.
+There weren't really any sidewalks on the road to the airport, but there also weren't many cars, so the walk was brief and uneventful.

 #### Distance: 3 miles
 #### Would I do it again?
 Yes.